How to reduce heat loss through windows

 Glass is a poor insulator, which is why windows tend to be the main source of heat loss in any home.
 When temperatures are colder outside than inside, glass conducts the heat from inside the house to the outside where it quickly disperses.
-The air next to the glass inside, having lost it's heat, becomes cold and dense and falls to the floor drawing in new warm air from above.
+The air next to the glass inside, having lost its heat, becomes cold and dense and falls to the floor drawing in new warm air from above.
 This cycle continues until you lose all your warm air outside.
-Here are some ways to ensure you’re doing everything you can to reduce the amount of heat loss through the windows.

 Seal any gaps

 The very first thing to check is if you have any gaps around your windows that are letting cold air leak in; check both inside and outside.
-Gaps are easy to fix either by caulking them or applying rubber weather seal tape where appropriate; this is available fairly cheaply from any hardware store and it’s easy to install; here’s a handy how-to video from Bunnings.
+Gaps are easy to fix either by caulking them or applying weather seal tape where appropriate.
+This is available fairly cheaply from any hardware store and it’s easy to install; here’s a handy how-to video from Bunnings.

 Insulating window film

 The cheapest option is to go the DIY route with a kit from the hardware store.
-3M make a product that you can install yourself with nothing more than a tape measure, scissors and a hairdryer.
-There’s a useful how-to video on the Energywise site.
+3M make a window insulating kit you can install yourself with nothing more than a tape measure, scissors and a hairdryer.
+Here’s a video to help you install it.

 Low-E window film

-This is a thin polyester film with a micro-thin metal coating that sticks directly to existing glass to reflect radiant heat back into the home.
-It works best in homes that don’t experience condensation though; find out if it’s right for your home on the Energywise website.
+This is a thin film with a micro-thin metal coating that sticks directly to existing glass to reflect radiant heat back into the home.
+It works best in homes that don’t experience condensation though.
+Find more information here.

 Thick, properly lined curtains or blinds